RAG4J/rag4j.github.io/_posts/2025-01-08-article-java-magazine-2025.markdown

     logSeparator();
 }
 ```
+You have now reached step two in the sample repository.

 ### Respond with an answer using the ChatService
 Getting an answer requires a few classes with different responsibilities: